Updated: Jul 7

 In conclusion I'd like to offer a personal note.

-If you’re like me, an individual with strong needs to be heard and understood- perhaps you find yourself benefiting from Prof Kloger’s research, by learning that no matter how important it is to express how we feel- if the others have a hard time hearing or accepting us it could be because we haven’t fully and properly listened to them first.
-But they will most likely not feel threatened if we tried and allowed them to hear themselves or ask them the kind of questions that can make them feel better about their choices.
-I believe that ultimately, as strange as it may sound, putting oneself aside for the sake of the bigger picture can only benefit the person doing that, in the end.
+If you’re like me, an individual with strong needs to be heard, understood & recognized- perhaps you'd find yourself benefiting from Prof Kloger’s research, by learning that no matter how important it is to express how you feel- if the other has a hard time hearing or accepting you- it could be because you haven’t fully and properly listened to him/her first.
+However, they will most likely not feel threatened if you tried and allowed them to hear themselves or ask them the kind of questions that can make them feel better about their choices.

 What I'm learning from all of this research is that as strange as it may sound- putting myself aside for the sake of the bigger picture can only benefit me, in the end.